DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-column-visibility.md

 # TableColumnVisibility Plugin Reference

-A plugin that manages Grid columns' visibility.
+A plugin that manages the Grid columns' visibility.

 ## User Reference